-- 20. American Transmission argues that section VI of Appendix B does not give an interconnecting transmission owner an unlimited right to ownership of transmission facilities proposed by another entity.
-American Transmission asserts that the "obligation to build" language applies only to projects that the MISO planning staff "creates" in carrying out its express transmission planning obligations, not to those projects that the transmission owners themselves proposed to build.
-American Transmission states that at the time the relevant language was written in 1996 through 1998, and agreed upon by the transmission owners that formed MISO, there was a significant lack of new transmission construction in the Midwest and elsewhere.
-Stakeholders in the MISO formation process were concerned that MISO would not be effective in transmission planning if its planning staff identified transmission projects to be included in the MISO MTEP that no other party had proposed.
-The fear was that no one would agree to build them.17 - 21.
-American Transmission thus argues that the language in section VI is not a general "grant" of ownership entitlement simply because a transmission line proposed by one transmission owner may interconnect with transmission facilities owned by another transmission owner.
-Rather, the language applies only in instances where the MISO planning staff creates a new project that is substantially different from the ones originally proposed by one or more transmission owners (or by no transmission owner at all).
-In that limited circumstance, Appendix B imposes an "obligation to build," authorizing
+20. American Transmission argues that section VI of Appendix B does not give an interconnecting transmission owner an unlimited right to ownership of transmission facilities proposed by another entity.14 American Transmission asserts that the "obligation to build" language15 applies only to projects that the MISO planning staff "creates" in carrying out its express transmission planning obligations, not to those projects that the transmission owners themselves proposed to build.16 American Transmission states that at the time the relevant language was written in 1996 through 1998, and agreed upon by the transmission owners that formed MISO, there was a significant lack of new transmission construction in the Midwest and elsewhere.
+Stakeholders in the MISO formation process were concerned that MISO would not be

+15 Id.
+American Transmission cites the following language of Appendix B, section VI of the Transmission Owners Agreement as resulting in an "obligation to build:"